Donald A. Thomas: Space flight experience

 STS-65 Columbia (July 8, 1994 – July 23, 1994) set a new flight duration record for the Space Shuttle program.
 The mission flew the second International Microgravity Laboratory (IML-2).
 During the 15-day flight the crew conducted more than 80 experiments focusing on materials and life sciences research in microgravity.
 The mission was accomplished in 236 orbits of the Earth, traveling 6.1 million miles in 353 hours and 55 minutes.

 STS-70 Discovery (July 13, 1995 – July 22, 1995).
-During the STS-70 mission, Dr. Thomas was responsible for the deployment of the sixth and final Tracking and Data Relay Satellite from the Space Shuttle.
+During the STS-70 mission, Thomas was responsible for the deployment of the sixth and final Tracking and Data Relay Satellite from the Space Shuttle.
 Mission duration was 214 hours and 20 minutes, traveling 3.7 million miles in 142 orbits of the Earth.
 Four of the five astronauts were born in Ohio, so Ohio Governor George Voinovich made astronaut Kevin Kregel an "Honorary Ohioan", making this flight "The All-Ohio Space Shuttle Mission".

 STS-83 Columbia (April 4, 1997 – April 8, 1997).
 The STS-83 Microgravity Science Laboratory (MSL-1) Spacelab mission, was cut short because of problems with one of the Shuttle's three fuel cell power generation units.
 Mission duration was 95 hours and 12 minutes, traveling 1.5 million miles in 63 orbits of the Earth.

 STS-94 Columbia (July 1, 1997 – July 17, 1997), was a re-flight of the Microgravity Science Laboratory (MSL-1) Spacelab mission, and focused on materials and combustion science research in microgravity.
 Mission duration was 376 hours and 45 minutes, traveling 6.3 million miles in 251 orbits of the Earth.